genos/genos.github.io/_posts/2014-07-07-its-lisp-time.md

 [PAIP](https://en.wikipedia.org/wiki/Paradigms_of_AI_Programming%3A_Case_Studies_in_Common_Lisp).
 If I'm feeling particularly adventurous, I hope to read Doug Hoyte's [Let over Lambda](http://www.letoverlambda.com/).
-I've also been intrigued by Clojure recently,[^4] and have paging through some of Fogus and Houser's [Joy of Clojure](http://joyofclojure.com/).
+I've also been intrigued by Clojure recently,[^4] and have been paging through some of Fogus and Houser's [Joy of Clojure](http://joyofclojure.com/).

 # Comments/Questions/etc.?